■ Drumming Tips

 Still need help getting DJ gigs?

-DJ courses with the Pirate Studios Academy can guide you through the technical bits as well as offering training on social media, industry insider tips and PR advice.2
+DJ courses at Pirate can guide you through the technical bits as well as offering training on social media, industry insider tips and PR advice.